ghc/ghc/docs/users_guide/using-warnings.rst

     :since: 9.6.1

-    As explained in :ref:`undecidable_instances`, when using
+    As explained in :ref:`undecidable-instances`, when using
     :extension:`UndecidableInstances` it is possible for GHC to construct non-terminating evidence for certain superclass constraints.